-UC Credit Limitation/CSU, AA GE, CSU GE, IGETC, CAN ECON 2 This course is an enhanced study of macroeconomics, focusing on the structure and operation of the American economy.
-Special topics include simulated practice of fiscal and monetary policy, and web-site updates of statistical economics.
+Prerequisite: MATH 040 C with a minimum grade of "C".
+This course is an enhanced study of macroeconomics, focusing on the structure and operation of the American economy.
+Special topics include simulated practice of fiscal and monetary policy, and website updates of statistical economics.
 Duplicate credit not granted for ECON 100 C.